How to Choose a Time Clock

 Recommendation

-In contrast to on-premise, cloud-based time clock systems are not located at your place of business.
-They operate from the vendor's servers.
+In contrast to offline, online time clock systems are not located at your place of business, they operate from the provider's servers.
 That's why they require monthly fees towards maintenance, support, and future upgrades.
-It's really how software has progressed, and it will continue.

-With cloud, you don't pay for software, you pay for "usage".
-Most often in the form of a "plan".
-And although there are monthly fees, there are great advantages, you just need an Internet connection.
+With online, you don't pay for software, you pay for usage, most often in the form of a plan.
+The model offers great advantages, you just need an Internet connection.

 Here are a few types...